matteeyah/respondo/docs/user.md

 ## Accounts

-Respondo can automatically integrate your Twitter, Disqus, and Google Accounts.
+Respondo can automatically integrate your Twitter, LinkedIn, and Google Accounts.
 To do so, navigate to the `User profile` page and you'll be able to authorize or deauthorize these accounts.